Any Coloured Nursing Maillot— Square Neck/Regular Bottom (Italian Recycled Knit Nylon & Lycra)

-Our white swimsuits are made with the same white fabric for the lining as we use on the outside, so may appear see-through when wet.
+If choosing "surf foam", please keep in mind that our white swimsuits are made with the same white fabric for the lining as we use on the outside.
+That means they may appear see-through when wet.

 - Pride Logo clasps where shoulder straps meet the neck, to visually widen the shoulders and for ease of breastfeeding.

 - Self-lining as standard for unrivalled figure control and strength of colour.

 - Stitching across the chest and leg seams is concealed for a finessed finished, impervious to change over time.

 - To ensure the seams remain hidden, the lining to the front panel has been secured to the rubber across the full width of the neckline and through the leg seams to the crotch.
 This makes the crotch especially comfortable too!

 - Side darts have been added to allow for the bust and let the fabric do what it has been designed to do, with regards to support.

 - The cut is just high enough on the hip to lengthen the leg in the eyes of the viewer, without drawing attention to the trick being played.

 - For fabric we use Vita from Carvico in Milan.
 It is 78% Recycled Nylon, a.k.a.
 "Econyl" and 22% Xtra Life Lycra.
 (See technical data from the Australian importer).